LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-javaProblem1-percolation.md

   { 0, 0, 0, 0, 0, 0, 0, 0, 0, 0 },
   { 0, 0, 0, 0, 0, 0, 0, 0, 0, 0 }
 };`；

+- how to use the command prompt: java-algs4 edu.princeton.cs.algs4.StdDraw[[1]][1]
+(if don't add -algs4, will have this error:Exception in thread "main" java.lang.NoClassDefFoundError: edu/princeton/cs/algs4/In)